hydrobricks/hydrobricks-doc/doc/advanced.rst

 changes are defined for dates prior to the start of the modelling period, these changes will also be applied.

+The two last options are specific to glacier land covers.
+They do not handle debris covers on glaciers.

 .. _first-option:

 Evolution set through csv file